NLeSC/eEcology-Annotation-WS/README.md

 Timeouts
 --------

 The fetch track data from the database can take a while to do.
-The webserver can timeout, causing the fetching to stopped prematurely.
+The webserver can timeout, causing the fetching to stop prematurely.

 Configure apache to allow for longer request handling by addding to httpd config: